 Sexual Health Service

-Anyone up to 24 years old can come and everything is FREE and confidential.
+Anyone aged 13 to 21 years old can come and everything is FREE and confidential.
 As well as giving advice, we can provide:

 - Pregnancy testing